 1. Cost Savings

-This form of communication device enables companies to save costs since long-distance and international phone calls are usually cheaper.
+This type of communication device helps companies save money.
+Long-distance and international calls usually cost less.

 It replaces old-school phone lines that cost money with calls that are sent over the internet at lower costs.
 This means you don’t have to buy expensive phone equipment in the office, which is a budget-friendly way to stay connected.